QuaxelBrod/FusionTools.js/README.md

 Usage:

-``node depackVolume --src [path2src] --dest [outputDir] [--count 0000]``
---src: Source directory (do you have a backup)
+``node depackVolume --src [path2src] --dest [outputDir] [--count 0000]`` --src / -s: Source directory (do you have a backup)

---dest: Dirctory where the output goes to.
+--dest / -d: Dirctory where the output goes to.
 If some libs are there theywil be overwritten

---count: optional: Prefix output libs with numbers starting with this one
+--count -c [n]: optional: Prefix output libs with numbers. starting with [optional] n